smohammadhejazi/recommendation-as-a-service/README.md

 ## More Information
-For more information on how to use the library, look at comments in the codes.
+For more information on how to use the library, look at comments in the codes and Surprise library [website](https://surpriselib.com "surprise library website").

 # Installation
 You can use pip (you'll need a C compiler and numpy library):